MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-proof-concept.md

 > ![Screenshot of a resource requirement record with the scheduling method set to optimize](./media/rso-poc-workhours4.png)

 > [!Note]
-> Work Order requirements Scheduling Method field can be set to Optimize by default in the work order Booking Setup Metadata in Resource Scheduling app > Settings > Administration > Enable Resource Scheduling for Entities.
+> Work Order requirements Scheduling Method field can be set to Optimize by default in the work order Booking Setup Metadata in **Resource Scheduling app > Settings > Administration > Enable Resource Scheduling for Entities**.
 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-rso-poc-work-order-booking-setup-metadata.png)